AuroraToolkit/AuroraToolkit/Sources/AuroraLLM/AuroraLLM.docc/AuroraLLM.md

         print("On-device response: \(response.text)")
     }
 } else {
-    print("Foundation Models not available (Apple Intelligence may not be enabled)") }
+    print("Apple Foundation Models not available (Apple Intelligence may not be enabled)") }
 ```